tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 Unlike a dataflow (which is a collection of tables), a dataset should be treated as a single asset in your collection of data sources.
 Think of a dataset as a subset of data.
 When used with dataflows, the dataset is mapped to a managed Azure data lake.

+#### Reports:
+Power BI Reports translates transformed data into one or more pages of visualizations (Line charts, Bar charts, donuts, treemaps, etc).
+You can either evaluate your data at a high level or focus on a particular data subset.

+You can tackle creating a report in a number of ways, from taking a dataset using a single source and creating an output from scratch to importing data from many sources.

+Power BI offers two Report view modes:
+- Reading view
+- Editing view.

+When you open a report, it opens in Reading view.
+If granted Edit permissions, you can edit a report.
+When a report is in a workspace, any user with administrative, member, or contributor rights can edit a report.